firoz3130/firoz3130/README.md

  📫 How to reach me: https://www.linkedin.com/in/firos-k-32193116b/<br><br>
  😄 Pronouns: He<br><br>
  ⚡ Fact: 🌜Everything will be fine in the END🌛<br>
-           🌜If it's not fine ,Then it is not the END🌛 👀coming soon👀
+           🌜If it's not fine ,Then it is not the END🌛<br>
+ 👀coming soon👀
 <br><br>